IrinaBalanel/IrinaBalanel/README.md

 ## 👋 Hi, I’m Irina Balanel

 ### About me:
-- 🇲🇩 I have 2 years of experience in Project Management and UI & Graphic design
+- 💼 I have 2 years of experience in Project Management and UI/UX design
 - 😁 I know 4 languages but none of them are programming
 - 🎓 I am learning `javascript`, `html`, `css`, `c#` and `sql` at [Humber College](https://humber.ca)